“With languages, you are at home anywhere.” – Edward De Waal

 6. Practice Writing

-As you progress it’s also good to practice your writing skills.
+As you progress it’s good to practice your writing skills.

-Try expressing and writing down your thoughts in whatever language you are learning.
+Try writing down your thoughts in whatever language you are learning.

 Yes I know, this can be dangerous as you run the risk of directly translating English into another language – which is a big mistake!